Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Semantic Condition: Key Ideas

-Inlining is \sound{} for a program with bound $n$ iff (1)~the inlined program verifies, or (2)~there does not exist an annotation such that the program verifies modularly.
-Automatically checking (2) directly, that is, proving that no such annotation exists, is infeasible in general.
-Instead, our goal is to find a compositional \emph{\soundness{} condition} that can be checked automatically and which guarantees \longsound{} inlining.

-We first describe two properties which together imply \longsound{} inlining: A \emph{coupling invariant} between the original program with \emph{any} annotation and the inlined program, and a \emph{safety monotonicity} requirement.
-These two properties hold for the vast majority of programs for which inlining is \longsound{}.
-The coupling invariant is still not amenable to automatic checking since it depends on all possible annotations for the original program, but it is an important stepping stone toward our actual \soundness{} condition, which we present later in this section.

-\paragraph{Coupling invariant.} During modular verification, each method execution starts out owning the resources described by its precondition.
-In contrast, at the same program point in the inlined program, the method owns all resources owned by the caller, which is a superset of those required by the precondition.
-Therefore, the inlined version of a program, at any point, \emph{typically} owns more resources than during the modular verification of the original program.
+During modular verification, each method execution starts out owning the resources described by its precondition.
+In contrast, at the same program point in the inlined program, the method owns all resources owned by the caller, which is a superset of those required by any precondition with which the original program verifies modularly.
+Thus, a statement in the inlined program will typically be verified in a state with more resources than the same statement in the original program.

-The majority of programs for which inlining is \longsound{} exhibit this typical behavior.
-There are, however, proof search algorithms that cause programs to deviate from this typical behavior, e.g., because they branch on the availability of certain resources.
-The inlined program may then, at some point, own \emph{less} resources than the original program, which is likely to make inlining \unsound, since many statements require a minimal amount of resources.

-We define a coupling invariant to capture the typical behavior.
-As we will explain later, to ensure \sound{} inlining, it is sufficient that the inlined program owns more resources than the original program immediately before and after method calls.
-Therefore, we define our \emph{coupling invariant} as follows: Before and after every method call, the inlined program owns more resources than the original program during modular verification.